Current VA Mortgage Rates

 Rate shopping with at least three VA lenders could save you thousands in interest and closing costs.
 Get VA mortgage rate quotes in the table above by choosing your loan type, home value, down payment and credit score.
 Keep in mind that VA loans are only for primary residences and not all lenders are approved to offer them.

-Do VA loans have lower rates than other mortgages?
+Do VA loans have lower interest rates than other mortgages?

 VA loan rates tend to be lower than what most borrowers are offered for conventional loans or FHA loans because they’re guaranteed by the U.S. Department of Veterans Affairs.

-However, you’ll need to keep an eye on a VA loan’s total costs (also known as its annual percentage rate or APR).
+As you shop around for the best mortgage rates, keep an eye on each loan’s total costs (also known as its annual percentage rate (APR)).
 If you have to pay a funding fee — and most VA borrowers do — that can push up your total loan costs.
 You can find APR information on Page 3 of your loan estimate.

 How to get the best VA loan rates